 Chronic stress can negatively impact hormonal balance and overall health.
 Try incorporating relaxation techniques into your daily routine:

-• Creative outlets: Engaging in hobbies such as painting, writing, or music can be therapeutic and give your mind a break from TTC-related worries.
+- Creative outlets: Engaging in hobbies such as painting, writing, or music can be therapeutic.

 4. Reframe Negative Thoughts

 Negative self-talk can make the TTC journey even harder.
-Instead of focusing on thoughts like “It’s never going to happen,” try shifting to a more positive perspective:
+Practice shifting to a more positive perspective and practicing gratitude by listing things you’re thankful for each day.

 5. Set Boundaries & Protect Your Emotional Well-being